Intercalated BSc in Experimental Pathology

 Pathology can be described as the study of disease.
 To understand the disease state, it is essential to understand the normal processes of the body.
 This course offers areas of learning in specific fields of pathology covering some of the major afflictions of the modern world.
-This includes cardiovascular disease, inflammatory diseases, neurodegenerative diseases, cancer, and haematological pathologies.
-A module on materials used to alleviate diseases of this type is also on offer.
+This includes cardiovascular disease, neurodegenerative diseases and cancer.
+Modules on materials used to alleviate diseases, stem cells and personalised medicine are also on offer.
 The course emphasises the importance of research and experimentation for the advancement of our understanding of pathological disorders.
 Insights are given into how the latest developments in technology can be utilised for the benefit of the patient.
 Students will gain an in-depth grounding in the science behind pathology and gain practical skills in experimentation and presentation on completion of the course.

 A research project allows students to construct and develop novel ideas.
 They also promote training in how to plan and organise a programme of work over a six month time period.
 The final report will require appraisal and evaluation of experimental procedure and data, the construction of new hypotheses and their subsequent defence and justification.

 During the course students will undertake 4 of the 6 course units on offer.
-These are assessed by written examinations and in three of the modules, course work as well.
-In semester one you will take the following modules:
+These are assessed by written examinations and in number of the modules, course work as well.
+In semester one you will take the following compulsory modules:

 You will also start a research project, which will be original research and will normally involve experimental work in the laboratory or measurements on volunteers undergoing clinical investigation.
 You will be asked to choose from a broad selection of clinical and scientific areas of research.
 However, if you have a specific interest outside these general areas, it is possible, subject to consultation with a potential supervisor and the course organiser, to devise a project related to this.
-After Christmas you will continue with your project and study two of the remaining taught units:
+After Christmas you will continue with your project and the remaining compulsory module:

-Additionally, there are lectures to support the experimental work in the Autumn term (Core Laboratory methods, Statistics), and for scientific writing in the Spring term.
+Additionally, there are lectures to support the experimental work in the Autumn term (Core Laboratory methods, Statistics), and for scientific writing.

 Choose 4 taught units as follows:

-NB: Students can only study one of the following modules 'Inflammation and Specialist Topics in Pathology", "Science of Biocompatibility", "Experimental Haematology ".
+NB: Students can only study one of the following modules "Stem Cells and Regenerative Medicine", "Science of Biocompatibility", "Molecular Basis of Personalised Medicine".